mateo19182/localRagLLM/README.md

 Running RAG using Ollama locally, with a simple GUI and the ability to update the persistant database.

+TODO:
+    - accept files other than pdf
+    - improve RAG

 Based on
     - https://github.com/pixegami/rag-tutorial-v2
     - https://github.com/vndee/local-rag-example